Last updated 16th April, 2025

 However, most installers will inspect the area prior to avoid any potential issues or prolonging factors.
 Gas fire fitting cost can alter due to the type of fire chosen and the size, as this will affect the length of the installation process for the installers.

-To combat this, you should ensure that you book in an inspection to comply with building regulations before hiring someone to install your gas fire.
+To combat this, you should ensure that you book an inspection to comply with building regulations before hiring someone to install your gas fire.

 Although the general gas fire installation cost doesn’t break the bank, there are several things that can affect the cost, whether that’s making it more expensive or cheaper.

-The size of your fire can alter the costs drastically depending on the location of your fireplace, a small living room will require a more compact opening which requires a cheaper smaller fireplace for as little as £250, whereas a large and grand home may want to install a wide-reaching fireplaces which will understandably cost a lot more, up-to £3,000 for some.
+The size of your fire can alter the costs drastically depending on the location of your fireplace, a small living room will require a more compact opening which requires a cheaper smaller fireplace for as little as £250, whereas a large and grand home may want to install a wide-reaching fireplaces which will understandably cost a lot more, up to £3,000 for some.

 There are a variety of different types of gas fires to choose from which are detailed down below in this article, these come in a variety of styles and qualities which will influence the price of your installation.